sergio11/online_payment_fraud/README.md

 We would like to express our gratitude to **Jainil Shah** for creating and sharing the **Online Payment Fraud Detection dataset** on Kaggle.
 This dataset, which contains detailed historical information about fraudulent transactions, has been invaluable in building and training the machine learning model for detecting fraud in online payments.

+🌟 The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/jainilcoder/online-payment-fraud-detection/data).
+Your contribution is greatly appreciated! 🙌

 ## 🧑‍🔬 Exploratory Data Analysis (EDA)

 During the **EDA** phase, the following insights were gathered from the dataset: